saltstack/salt/doc/topics/installation/fedora.rst

 **Start the Minion**

-Once you've completed all of these steps you're ready to start your Salt Minion.
-You should be able to start your Salt Minion now using the command
+Once you've completed all of these steps, start the Minion.
+This command should do the trick:
-here:

 .. code-block:: bash